VeronicaOnMission/VeronicaOnMission.github.io/_pages/about.md

 ---

 ## Values
--Communicate the message of Jesus in a way that is understandable and unwavering -Train and empower Christians to confidently and effectively share their faith -Intentionally support spiritual growth and long-term discipleship -Reach a defined number of people annually
+- Communicate the message of Jesus in a way that is understandable and unwavering
+- Train and empower Christians to confidently and effectively share their faith
+- Intentionally support spiritual growth and long-term discipleship
+- Reach a defined number of people annually
--Goal: Share the Gospel with 500 people in the next 12 months -Build relationships with churches, ministries, and organizations to expand impact and reach -Engage in consistent prayer with faith that God will act and guide the ministry
+- Goal: Share the Gospel with 500 people in the next 12 months
+- Build relationships with churches, ministries, and organizations to expand impact and reach
+- Engage in consistent prayer with faith that God will act and guide the ministry

 ## Vision
 1. Local Impact – see lives in Albuquerque transformed through the Truth of the Gospel